Last Updated on June 26, 2023

 I did give those away to friends who would have bought them anyways.
 I didn’t hold onto and use everything up.
-Somethings I did part ways with.
-But, here are a couple of the plastic items still in my life.
+Some things I did part ways with.
+But, there are a couple of the plastic items still in my life.

-I use this plastic bucket in my shower to catch water.
-I use it to haul the water out to the garden.
-I use it for mopping, and I hand wash delicates in it too.
+I use a plastic bucket in my shower to catch water, which I haul out to the garden.
+I use the bucket for mopping and hand washing delicates too.

 plastic storage containers: